slatedocs/slate/source/includes/_payouts.md

 ## Strong customer authentication

-**NB** The following will be enforced starting from September 1, 2020.
+**NB** The following will be enforced starting from October 1, 2020.
 Please see the testing section below on how to prepare your integration.

 There are some actions such as funding a transfer from your balance or viewing the statement that require additional